 1. Teaching Institution University of technology 2.
 University Department/Centre Laser & optoelectronics engineering department 3.
 Course title/code Semiconductor Devices/OPE4204 4.
 Programme(s) to which it contributes Laser & Optoelectronics programs 5.
 Modes of Attendance offered Complete Hours 6.
-Semester/Year 1 st &2 nd Semester / Year 7.
+Semester/Year 1st &2nd Semester / Year 7.
 Number of hours tuition (total) Two Hours / Week 2H X30W=60H/Year 8.
-Date of production/revision of this specification 9.
-Aims of the Course 1.
-Prepare engineers with high efficiency specialists in the field of Laser Engineering and able to develop their skills in the fields of engineering knowledge and well versed in the field of use
+Date of production/revision of this specification 19/07/2017

+Prepare engineers with high efficiency specialists in the field of Laser Engineering and able to develop their skills in the fields of engineering knowledge and well versed in the field of use of different applications specialized in the design and use of services related to jurisdiction Engineers create a joint organized labor, and enhance communication with institutions and universities scientific and engineering in the responsibility of local and international professional and ethical after graduation

-- of different applications specialized in the design and use of services related to jurisdiction - 2.
-Engineers create a joint organized labor, and enhance communication with institutions and universities scientific and engineering in the responsibility of local and international professional and ethical - 3.
-The development of the spirit of leadership among students and prepare them for their roles after graduation - 4.
-Supplement the state institutions and private technology specialists, experts, consultants, scientists, and support scientific research centers and engineering projects distinguished scientific cadres - 5.
-Work on developing and improving the efficiency of scientific and administrative faculty members and enable them to use the latest scientific methods, as well as the optimal use of the possibilities of section to keep up with scientific developments and qualitative cooperation with international universities and guidance to serve the community and state institutions
+3. The development of the spirit of leadership among students and prepare them for their roles

+4. Supplement the state institutions and private technology specialists, experts, consultants, scientists, and support scientific research centers and engineering projects distinguished scientific cadres

+5. Work on developing and improving the efficiency of scientific and administrative faculty members and enable them to use the latest scientific methods, as well as the optimal use of the possibilities of section to keep up with scientific developments and qualitative cooperation with international universities and guidance to serve the community and state institutions